-TrueBlue, Inc. began in 1987 as a single Labor Ready, Inc., branch office in Kent, Wash.
+TrueBlue, Inc. began in 1989 as a single Labor Ready, Inc., branch office in Kent, Washington.
 Those early branches became the cornerstone for today’s TrueBlue.
 Providing a talented workforce continues to be the foundation of the organization’s business.

 The world of work continues to change, and TrueBlue will adapt by being agile and prepared.
 Today the company’s three business divisions, People Ready, Workforce Management and PeopleScout, provide a full spectrum of workforce solutions to our clients.